Banksy – Turf War Exhibition, London 2003

 Che Guervara – a long term favourite image for stencils.
 Che is given a new take in this painting by the addition of hypnotic rotating eyes.

-Banksy concentration camp victims wearing lipstick (explained in Wall and Piece) and sheep painted in a similar style.
+Banksy concentration camp victims wearing lipstick (the reasons behind this striking image are full explained in Banksy’s Wall and Piece book) along with sheep painted in a similar style.

 Banksy parachute cow at Turf War